aramirezreyes/RamirezReyes_ShallowWaterInFPlane/README.md

 On the Shallow Water model of Oceananigans.jl.
 It is currently supposed to work on GPU are CPU architecture.

 It relies in:
-- Oceananigans.jl for the model
+- [Oceananigans.jl](https://github.com/CliMA/Oceananigans.jl) for the model (see website for docs)
+- [Julia Language v1.8.0-rc1](https://docs.julialang.org/en/v1.8.0-rc1/) for the language (check website for docs), especially [this](https://docs.julialang.org/en/v1.8.0-rc1/manual/getting-started/).

 It currently includes:
-- f plane
+- Coriolis (f-plane)
 - gravity
 - convection

 This is experimental work carried out at the University of California Davis by Argel Ram\'irez Reyes

-# How to setup your environment
+## How to setup your environment
 1. First, download the julia language v1.8.0-rc1 from https://julialang.org/downloads/#upcoming_release
 1. Clone this repository using git.
 From your bash session you can do: